 As a composer, I continuously look to nature for both artistic inspiration and compositional processes.
 In my music, I frequently incorporate themes and ideas from nature, but go beyond simple visual beauty.
 I am very interested in natural processes (erosion, migrations, dissolution, the tides, photosynthesis…), relationships found in the natural world (family and group relationships, interdependence), and microscopic things that are not visible to the naked eye (organisms and the internal structure plants and animals).
 As part of my compositional technique, I often create analogous processes in music.
 Applying these ideas to music is both intuitive and technical – information can be mapped directly to musical parameters, or the ideas can inspire a more general poetic response.
 My style and compositional technique also centers around a deep fascination with the complexity and inner structure of sound itself which I see as a living, breathing, organic entity.

 To create my works, I incorporate sounds from acoustic instruments, found objects, nature, as well as synthesized sound.
 Computers and electronic equipment make up an important part of my compositional technique, and even my purely acoustic works are often composed through the creation and manipulation of sound through computer-assisted processes.
 Timbre, texture, and sound itself are essential players in my works, which are often generated from a group of sonic objects or material archetypes that undergo processes of rupture, degradation, alternation, and expansion.
 In addition to the natural physical world, I am continuously inspired by the visual arts, literature, and humanity.

-Kari Besharse currently lives in Hammond, Louisiana with her husband, composer Philip Schuessler, and their two cozy and cuddly cats, Jasmine and Cornelius.
+Kari Besharse currently lives in Covington, Louisiana with her husband, composer Philip Schuessler, her three year old son, Alistair, and their two cozy and cuddly cats, Axilla and Carini.